-Today the first signs of spring have brought me back to our tree farm in Jackson.
+The first signs of spring bring me to our tree farm in Jackson.
 Our fields are full of trees for potential green screens to hide your neighbors, a shed, or whatever obstacle you want to block.

 Ben Franklin wrote, “Good fences make good neighbors”.
 We’ve all heard that saying, right?
 But sometimes, rather than installing a cold fence structure, a better option is to promote neighborly love with a green screen you can all enjoy.